 Q: Can I move to another state with my children?

-Relocation is possible, but absent consent of the other parent (or guardian) relocation requires permission by the court.
-The law requires the court to consider 10 factors when determining whether to grant a relocation request.
-Read about the 10 factors.
+Relocation is possible, but absent consent of the other parent (or guardian) relocation requires permission from the court.
+The law requires the court to consider ten factors when determining whether to grant a relocation request:

 Divorce is one of the most difficult experiences in a person's life.
 Although no one enters a marriage anticipating it will end in divorce, situations can change and couples may grow apart.
 Divorce, or even separation, can be an overwhelming process and becomes even more complex when children are involved or when the marriage involves high income or valuable assets.
 In a divorce proceeding, spouses tend to have different ideas regarding alimony, spousal and child support, child custody, how to fairly allocate their assets and liabilities and the distribution of marital property.
 It is essential to obtain competent and experienced legal representation when filing for a divorce.